 Information regarding the corona virus

 You can also contact email@example.com if you have any questions.
-The messages are read by staff representing study and staff matters, security issues, events and the principal's office read the messages.
+Staff representing study and staff matters, security issues, events and the principal's office read the messages.
 During the summer, the response time may be a little longer.

 Information for students

 - Students are to be able to study remotely during the autumn, but teachers are allowed to arrange in-class teaching and students may visit Hanken as long as strict arrangements of disease control are observed.

 - Current information about student services

 - E-mails to students

 - Information about how this affects applicants to BSc studies (in Swedish)